 “Mothers of the Disappeared” is the final track on Irish rock band U2’s 1987 album The Joshua Tree.
 Inspired by lead singer Bono’s experiences of traveling through Nicaragua and El Salvador in 1986 during a period of brutal civil war, the song has been described as a deeply moving “hymn to human rights,” and “a simple, plaintive lament of stunning beauty and sadness.”

 Midnight, our sons and daughters / Were cut down and taken from us.

 Hear their heartbeat / We hear their heartbeat.

 In the wind we hear their laughter / In the rain we see their tears.

 Centered around a drone-like melody in the key of A, the hypnotic arrangement washes over the listener like a funeral lament.
 Lead singer Bono’s lyrics, sifted through the unutterable grief of Las Madres de las Desaparecidos, suggests that the dead are not dead.
 As is proclaimed in liturgies throughout Central America, in our remembrance and in our communion they are “Presente!”

-The song will be my prayer throughout Lent and Holy Week.
+The song will be my prayer through Holy Week and beyond.
 I invite you to let it be yours.

 Author’s Note: this post was substantially revised from an original entry first published in April 2017.